 The User Settings window contains options to help you configure workflow appearance and system resource usage to optimize performance.
 You can access User Settings in Designer's main menu via Options > User Settings > Edit User Settings.

 System resource usage can be configured in 3 different areas:

 Settings configured in User Settings generally override settings in System Settings, and settings in Workflow Properties override settings in User Settings and System Settings (System settings might disallow the user from overriding the memory limit and the default number of processing threads.
-If so, the user settings and workflow properties only has an option to decrease them).
+If so, the user settings and workflow properties only have an option to decrease them.)